This is how to cast your laptop to your TV screen.

 Google Chromecast offers an easy way to get your computer’s display onto your TV without any cables.
 While Chromecast is generally used to “cast” content from a specific app or web page to your TV, you can also cast a specific browser tab.
 Not only that, but the Chromecast browser extension also lets you cast your computers entire desktop to your chromecast and view it on your TV screen.

 Apple’s homegrown solution—AirPlay Mirroring—requires that you have an Apple TV box hooked up to your TV.
 If you do, you can use Apple’s AirPlay to wirelessly mirror the contents of a Mac, iPhone, or iPad’s display to your TV.
 Unlike other wireless display options, using AirPlay Mirroring requires that you go all-in on Apple’s device ecosystem.
 However, if you do use Apple devices and have an Apple TV, AirPlay Mirroring works quite well.
+If you don’t, your only option would be to go with something like Airbeam, which allows you to cast to your LG smart TV from a Mac computer.

 4.Miracast wireless display